-The trademark is considered by the directors of the Company as having an indefinite useful life because it is expected to contribute to net cash inflows indefinitely, and will not be amortised until its useful life is determined to be finite.
+The trademarks are considered by the directors of the Company as having an infinite useful life because they are expected to contribute to net cash inflows indefinitely, and will not be amortised until its useful life is determined to be finite.
 Instead it will be tested for impairment annually and whenever there is an indication that it may be impaired.

-As at 31 March 2024 and 2023, the directors of the Company determine that there is no impairment loss on the license and franchise.
+As at 31 March 2025 and 2024, the directors of the Company determine that there is no impairment loss on its license, franchise and trademarks.

-21. FINANCIAL ASSET AT FAIR VALUE THROUGH PROFIT OR LOSS
+20. FINANCIAL ASSET AT FAIR VALUE THROUGH PROFIT OR LOSS

-2024 HK\$'000 2023 HK\$'000 Financial asset mandatorily measured at FVTPL: Life insurance plan (Note) 1,844 1,785
+2025 HK\$'000 2024 HK\$'000 Financial asset mandatorily measured at FVTPL: Life insurance plan (Note) 1,906 1,844